Online Sorting and Translational Packing of Convex Polygons: Introduction

 \subsection{The necessity of sorting pieces by slope}

 Our results in \cref{thm:PackingMasterThm} are in contrast to translational offline packing of convex polygons for which constant factor approximations exist.
 In a recent paper, Alt, de Berg, and Knauer~\cite{alt_convexOffline_JoCG,alt_convexOffline_corr} gave a constant-factor approximation algorithm for offline translational packing of convex polygons so as to minimize the area of their bounding box.
-The algorithm works by first grouping the pieces into exponentially increasing height classes and then sorting the pieces in each height class by the slopes of their \emph{spine segments}; see \cref{fig:fanSorting}.
+The algorithm works by first grouping the pieces into exponentially increasing height classes and then sorting the pieces in each height class by the slopes\footnote{The slopes are computed with respect to the $y$-axis, namely they are the inverse of regular slopes.} of their \emph{spine segments}; see \cref{fig:fanSorting}.
 The spine segment of a piece is the line segment from the bottommost to the topmost corner.
 Placing the pieces in rows in this sorted order (so that each row appears as a fan-like pattern) yields a compact packing with constant density.

 We show that similar procedures yield constant factor approximations for the offline version of strip packing, bin packing, square packing and perimeter packing.